Trump national security aide McFarland may become envoy to Singapore - official | Latest News & Updates at Daily News & Analysis

 President Donald Trump's deputy national security adviser, K.T.
 McFarland, is expected to step down and has been offered the position of U.S. ambassador to Singapore, a U.S. official said on Sunday.

-The move comes as Trump's national security adviser, H.R.
-McMaster, puts his stamp on the team that he inherited from retired General Michael Flynn, who resigned as Trump's first national security adviser in February.
+The move will be seen as a victory for Trump's national security adviser, H.R.
+McMaster, who is retooling the national security team he inherited from retired Lieutenant General Michael Flynn, who resigned as Trump's first national security adviser in February.

+McFarland, 65, is a former national security analyst for Fox News and was one of Trump's original hires after he won the presidential election on Nov.
+8.

+The exact date of her departure was unclear, said the U.S. official, who spoke on condition of anonymity.

 (This article has not been edited by DNA's editorial team and is auto-generated from an agency feed.)